drvinceknight/cfm/main.md

 ## <a name="how-do-office-hours-work"></a>[How do office hours work?](./#how-do-office-hours-work)

-    During the agreed office hours, send me an email or speak to me on discord.
+    During the agreed office hours, feel free to knock on my door or send me an email or speak to me on discord.
-    I will respond and if either of us finds it helpful I will send you a link to a video call.

 ## <a name="how-to-download-the-coursework"></a>[How to download the coursework?](./#how-to-download-the-coursework)